cyhsuTN/psF1/README.md

     ##   N   s
     ## 476  98

-## Comparison in F1 scores of two classifiers
+## Comparison of F1 scores between two classifiers

-Suppose that a test set containing N=58 classification instances and S=12 positives is used to compare the F1 scores of two classifiers.
-The observed TP for classifier 1 and 2 are 10 and 9, respectively, and the observed FP are 1 and 2.
+Suppose the same dataset (N=58 and S=12) is used for comparing the F1 scores of two classifiers.
+The observed true positives for classifier 1 and 2 are 10 (d1) and 9 (d2), respectively, and the observed false positives are 1 (b1) and 2 (b2).

 ### Confidence interval

-What is the 95% confidence interval for the difference between the two classifiers’ F1 scores?
+The 95% confidence interval for the difference between the two classifiers’ F1 scores is calculated as follows:

 ``` r
 ciFbTwo(d1=10, b1=1,